Reduce Text Size (-)Increase Text Size (+)

 There are 40 CLCs throughout NSW employing qualified staff including solicitors, social workers and community legal educators.
 There are both generalist and specialist centres.

-Department of Attorney General and Justice NSW
+Department of Justice NSW

-Department of Attorney General and Justice NSW
+Department of Justice NSW

 The Department plays a key role in the administration and development of a just and equitable legal system of courts, tribunals, laws and other mechanisms that further the principles of justice and contribute to the achievement of the goals of Government.